 Skip to content

-This step starts after stakeholders have already tried the published experience and left rough feedback.
-The fastest operator loop is: review the thread in Histories, ask Copilot what happened, turn the risky reply into an eval case with Add Case, update the Agent, and run the saved case in Test Suite.
+This step starts after stakeholders have tried the published verified scope.
+Production feedback is how you decide what to expand next.
+The fastest operator loop is: review the thread in Histories, ask Copilot what happened, turn the new scenario into a reusable case with Add Case, update the Agent only where needed, and run the affected cases in Test Suite.

 Step 1: Open the Stakeholder Thread in Histories

-After stakeholders try the published Web channel, open Histories and find one thread worth improving:
+After stakeholders try the published Web channel, open Histories and find one thread worth learning from:

 • A reply that felt safe but awkward